 Improve user retention

-Though we’re seeing an increase in app downloads, not all apps can turn a download into active users.
+Though we're seeing an increase in app downloads, not all apps can turn a download into active users.
 However, push notifications can help activate your trial users.
+Also, when users receive push notifications, they are reminded about your application and the business offer.
 According to Airship, companies that leverage push notifications can achieve a 190% increase in their 90-day app retention.

 Increase message visibility

-Push notifications are displayed even on the lock screen when your users are inactive.
-You’ll want to ensure that the messages you send provide value to your users and create a seamless experience; otherwise, these notifications can turn users away.
+Push notifications are displayed even on the lock screen when your mobile users are inactive.
+Therefore, even when your customers aren't actively using the application, you still have a chance to get your message across.
+However, you'll want to ensure that the messages you send provide value to your users and create a seamless experience; otherwise, these notifications can turn users away.

 Increased user engagement

-When done correctly, mobile push messages can greatly impact your users by driving them back into your app.
-They can open a powerful line for communication and allow you to become closer to your customers.
+When done correctly, mobile push messages can significantly impact your users by driving them back into your app.
+They can open a powerful line of communication and allow you to become closer to your customers.
+Short, personalized messages prompt users to revisit the application and check out updates.

 Boosted conversions

-Push notifications get your users’ direct attention and push them toward immediate actions.
-A push notification’s success is based on delivering relevant content to the right audience at the right time – without bombarding or spamming the user.
+Unlike ads, push notifications tend to grab users' attention and push them toward immediate action.
+As they are delivered directly to a mobile device, app notifications invite the user to engage with them immediately and take the target action.
+A push notification's success is based on delivering relevant content to the right audience at the right time without bombarding or spamming the user.
+Rich push notifications also lead to a higher interaction rate.

 Connected user experience

 Push notifications are part of the UX.
-For instance, when creating a user’s journey map, point out key pain points when users may need notifications to create an improved experience.
-Therefore, push notifications should be the extension of the core product, not a separate app’s block.
+For instance, when creating a customer journey map, point out key pain points when users may need notifications to improve their experience.
+Therefore, push notifications should be an extension of the core product, not a separate app block.

 With push notifications, you have more opportunities to engage users and build a seamless user experience.
 Further, you can use these notifications to guide users toward getting the most out of your app.